How to Form a Nonprofit Corporation in California

 - qualify as a 501(c)(3) public charity

-- obtain your federal and California tax exemptions
+- obtain federal and California state tax-exempt status

 - create bylaws